-Oliver Bills is a teaching fellow at the University of Southampton with a specialism in the software aspects of cybersecurity, programming, cloud computing and database systems.
+Oliver Bills is a senior teaching fellow at the University of Southampton with a specialism in the software aspects of cybersecurity, programming, cloud computing and database systems.
 Having previously worked in the industry as both an employee and as a consultant, he brings industrial experience to the academic world, along with a keen drive to take cybersecurity education to the next level through cutting edge, engaging, relevant, practical-world teaching.

 Oliver has designed, developed and teaches various modules across the software cybersecurity spectrum, including all lecture material, practical assessments, lab based excercises and accompanying support.
 One such module is the newly developed COMP3226 Web and Cloud Based Security, addressing the key concepts of Web and Module Security, the fundamental concepts and approaches, client and server side vulnerabilities as well as the appropriate tools and techniques for finding, exploiting and fixing such vulnerabilities.
 This module also includes distributed systems security, especially the understanding of attacks and appropriate defences along with an applied understanding of authentication, authorisation and accountability.

 A similar module is COMP6230 Network and Web Based Security which in addition to the concepts above also introuces operating systems and virtualisation and in particular operating system hardening techniques.
 COMP6236 Secure Software Systems takes these concepts further and also introduces Malware and Attack technologies, including static and dynamic analysis, removal and detection along with defense and anti-defense methods and advanced approaches such as rootkits.
 COMP6236 also addresses Software Security and the understanding of the different types of software vulnerabilities along with their detection, mitigation and explotation and some aspects of forensics, including operating system analysis and application and cloud forensics.